ErwinRieger/ddprint/README.rst

    -----------------------------

    Current development (cleanup, minor fixes, documentation) is done on *next* branch.
-   Adding asciinema screencast to show how to use ddPrint.
+   Added asciinema screencast to show how to use ddPrint.

    Wed Jun  9 21:17:22 CEST 2021